Causes Of Narcissistic Rage

 The term "narcissist" is based on the Greek mythological figure Narcissus, in love with his reflection, with even more depth to the personality disorder.
 Larger than egotism, narcissism focuses on self-perfection and can bring about a strong rage when others downplay their image in any manner.

 "Narcissistic rage" has been studied by several psychologists over the past century.
 In the narcissist, there is an intense feeling of being attacked when his or her grandiose sense of self-worth or overgrown ego are downplayed.
 Either a "narcissistic injury" or "narcissistic scar" causes this individual pain, and the response is intense.
 Without the ability to handle these situations calmly, the narcissist will often launch into an uncontrollable rage.
 This rage is a source of protection or defense from the perceived shame or pain that they are unable to face.
 Sometimes with the loss of an ability to defend or control oneself, these rages appear constant or continual, and anyone who experiences this rage is in need of assistance.

 Narcissistic Rage Is Different From Basic Anger

-Narcissists are triggered easily into a rage by something that would typically only provoke anger or irritation in someone else.
-A narcissist may launch into violent rage from something that would appear trivial to others; like disagreements, or denied desires or wishes.
-Any time you trigger any shameful feeling for the narcissist, he or she will launch into rage.
+Narcissistic rage is triggered easily by a range of things that would only slightly irritate another person.
+A narcissist may launch into violent rage from something that would appear trivial to others, for example small disagreements or denied desires and wishes.
+Any time you trigger any shameful feeling for the narcissist, he or she can launch into a rage.